HIPAA Compliant Mailing

 What is HIPAA Fulfillment?HIPAA fulfillment describes the distribution of mailers, promotional products, and other materials that fall under the jurisdiction of HIPAA’s privacy rules.
 A fulfillment company must be able to recognize when a given project is subject to these rules, and the entire team handling that project must be informed and equipped to comply with them completely.
 By choosing Spectra as your fulfillment provider for materials that relate to medical and personal information, you enjoy the assurance that your audience’s data is protected at every step of the process.

-Responsibilities of HIPAA Compliant Mailing CompaniesIn order to be considered HIPAA compliant, mailing companies must protect the medical and personal information that is included under the legislation’s guidelines.
-HIPAA compliant printing and mailing services do not display a patient’s health condition, medical equipment being used, finances, or other data that must be kept private.
+Responsibilities of HIPAA Compliant Mailing CompaniesIn order to be considered HIPAA compliant mailing companies must protect the medical and personal information that is included under the legislation’s guidelines.
+HIPAA compliant printing and mailing medical records to patient services do not display a patient’s health condition, medical equipment being used, finances, or other data that must be kept private.
 Some of the categories included under HIPAA protection may seem obvious, but many are not.
 Spectra Integration has an expert privacy officer and data manager who oversees our operations and ensures that we execute HIPAA compliant mailing services.
 HIPAA compliant direct mail is a great way for hospitals, clinical trial recruiters, and other organizations in the healthcare industry to reach patients in a manner that is effective yet respects the privacy of their medical and other personal information.

 Personal Data (PHI) That Falls Under HIPAAHIPAA compliant mailings should not have the following: